dw-innovation/kid2-spot-nlp-api/README.md

 docker build -t kid2spotnlpapi:latest .
 ```

+Note: You might run into disk space issues after rebuilding the container a couple of times since each individual image is about 7GB in size.
+You can remove unused images by running `docker image prune -a`

 ## How to Run
 Download the models and unzip them into the model folder.
 Run the following command: